Rihanna & Jennifer Lopez Feud Over Drake? JLo Allegedly Urges Drake To ‘Cut Ties’ With Ex After Latest Diss

 Amid reports that Lopez and Rihanna are caught in a nasty feud over Drake ever since the rapper and Jennifer appeared to confirm that they are officially dating via a number of cozy Instagram photos, the Shades of Blue actress now appears to be hitting back at her seemingly former friend.

-According to a recent report by OK!
-Magazine, while Rihanna appears to be taking her disdain for the couple dating to Instagram, Lopez is reportedly hitting back by urging Drake to cut all ties with his former girlfriend amid reports that Drake and Rihanna have supposedly been in contact since E!
+According to a recent report by OK! magazine, while Rihanna appears to be taking her disdain for the couple dating to Instagram, Lopez is reportedly hitting back by urging Drake to cut all ties with his former girlfriend amid reports that Drake and Rihanna have supposedly been in contact since E!
 News confirmed that they had undergone a breakup back in October.

 A source alleged to the magazine that Lopez isn’t happy about Drake reportedly still being in contact with Rihanna following their split last year and claimed that Jennifer supposedly “threw a fit” when she found out that Drake and his former girlfriend had been speaking.